 It depends on provider and plan type.
 Do not choose a plan only for credit building.

-You can keep it separately if your French provider allows it, but most Canadian admin tasks work better with a Canadian number.
+You can keep it separately if your current provider allows it, but most Canadian admin tasks work better with a Canadian number.

 Important disclaimer